 Car ownership is a matter of pride for every car owner.
 Every car requires tender loving care to ensure it stays healthy and smooth for years to come.
-And while you may get your car serviced and checked regularly, there are chances of your car losing its ability due to bad driving habits.
-So here are a few driving habits that may turn out to be a silent killer for your beloved vehicle.
+While you may get your car serviced and checked regularly, there are certain bad habits that may seem harmless to you but are actually adding to your maintenance costs and damaging the overall health of your car.
+These are the driving habits that are silently harming your beloved vehicle.

 Ignoring the Hand Brake

 While your car’s handbrake is a lifesaver in an inclined parking spot, there is no good reason to ignore it even when you are parked on a flat surface.
 If you don’t engage the handbrake on your automatic vehicles, you put the entire weight of your vehicle on a small piece of metal called the parking pawl.
 Since a parking pawl is as tiny as your fingers are, it is bound to wear out carrying all that weight on its own.
 Therefore, the next time you want to park, engage your handbrake to even the load.

 There are times when we fill a little bit of fuel to save some bucks.
 While this driving habit may give some savings, it is deadly for your vehicle’s heart.
 This is because a vehicle’s fuel pump is designed to be submerged in liquid fuel to work efficiently.
 On diesel engines, if you often run on low fuel, you risk damaging your fuel pumps while also causing excessive wear and tear.
 Additionally, starting your car while being low on fuel will also damage the ignition system, further adding to your repair costs.
 So the next time you think about saving a little, think again!